orthopus/01-mechanicals-tools/README.md

 - **a guitar pick holder 3D printed**
 - **a tennis ball holder 3D printed**

-These tools can be used with the [ORTHOPUS' universal mechanical wrist](https://github.com/orthopus/01-wrist) and his
+These tools can be used with the [ORTHOPUS' universal mechanical wrist and/or the 3D printed Tool Holder](https://github.com/orthopus/01-wrist).

 ## WARNING NOTICE BEFORE STARTING